UPDATED SEP 14, 2020

-“Fresh Conscious Cuisine.”
-Yes, please.
-Unwind at this Southeast Hawthorne cozy cafe, where breakfast, lunch, and dinner are served daily.
-But what this gluten-free and vegetarian haven is most famous for is their bowls.
-Try the Chipotle Chili or the ever-popular Betty Bowl, constructed with beans, greens, roasted veggies, za’atar, apple-cabbage kimchi, and quinoa.
+Unwind at this Southeast Hawthorne cozy cafe, where breakfast, lunch, and dinner are made fresh daily with conscious ingredients.
+This gluten-free and vegetarian haven is most famous for their bowls.
+Try the "Chipotle Chili" or the ever-popular "Betty Bowl", constructed with beans, greens, roasted veggies, za’atar, apple-cabbage kimchi, and quinoa.
 And don’t get us started on their sauces.
-From Jalapeño Cashew Cheese to Avocado Cilantro, they are all nothing short of amazing.
-A must-order is their Hawthorne Mac, a creamy, gooey mac-and-cheese that you won’t believe is gluten-free and vegan.
-Get it made-to-order with Daiya cheese, almond parmesan, quinoa pasta, kale, hazelnut milk, garlic, and house spices.
-Wow.
+From jalapeño cashew cheese to avocado cilantro, they're all nothing short of amazing.
+Another must-order is their "Hawthorne Mac", a creamy, gooey mac-and-cheese that you won’t believe is gluten-free and vegan.

 Cheesy nachos.
 Creamy mac n’ cheese.
 Gravy-drenched biscuits.
 Yup — all vegan.
 Situated on Alberta Street in Northeast Portland, this casual, mostly-vegan cafe has vegan-ized many of your favorite guilty pleasures.
 Personally, we’d spring for the nachos smothered in a house-made cashew cheese sauce and topped with a tofu-based sour cream.
 But the vegan mac & cheese and the fluffy biscuits drenched in an almond-hemp milk gravy aren’t bad, either.
-Enjoy these classic comfort foods with a spicy bloody mary flavored with a special blend of spices.
+Enjoy these classic comfort foods with a spicy Bloody Mary flavored with a special blend of spices.